 This intermediate course builds upon the existing long-range shooting foundations to cover more advanced techniques and positional shooting.
 Instruction involves more in-context shooting opportunities and covers the following curriculum:

-This advanced course applies the experienced student's considerable knowledge and understanding of long-range shooting towards practical usage in popular long-range competition formats.
+PR-3 is a true competition/advanced skill-building course to prepare students for real-world NRL/PRS-style field matches as well as tactical and hunting scenarios.
+This course applies the experienced student's considerable knowledge and understanding of long-range shooting towards practical usage in popular long-range competition formats.
 Nearly all the instruction is done in the field, covering the following curriculum:

 Equipment requirements can be found here.